-Although the content of national EuroVelo websites will inevitably vary, indeed many of the NECC/Cs already have well-established websites, it would be helpful if they covered certain key items that are particularly useful for people wishing to cycle the routes.
-These are set out below (see pages 5 and 6 for more detailed descriptions):
+Although the content of national EuroVelo websites will inevitably vary, indeed many of the NECC/Cs already have well-established websites, it would be helpful if they covered certain key items that is particularly useful for people wishing to cycle the routes.
+These are:

 - 1. Route description and information about the signing of the route (obligatory)

 - 2. Electronic maps / GPS tracks

 - 3. Printed material

 - 4. Public transport connections (obligatory)

-- 5. (Cycle friendly) services (accommodation, cafes, restaurants etc.) (obligatory)
+- 5. Cycle friendly services (accommodation, cafes, restaurants etc.) (obligatory)

 - 6. Bike rental facilities

 - 7. Bookable offers

 - 8. Points of interest / attractions etc.

 - 9. Cycle Events

-- 10. Pedelec information
+- 10. eBike